 MastData unit is auto-created and used by all the project forms.
 So we place TsiLang and TsiLangDispatcher onto it.

-Creating a translations file.
+Creating a translations file

-Using an external translations file and dynamic update of available languages.
+Using an external translations file and dynamic update of available languages

-There are two ways to achieve this:
+There are two approaches to accomplish this:

 procedure TMastData.DataModuleCreate(Sender: TObject);